danielhe4rt/bluesky-jetstream-rpg/README.md

   * clear the current event list for the user
   * add all events and setup the user experience

+* DTO's for each event type must be needed to match the Event from Jetstream and from the API.
+  * Post
+  * Like
+  * Retweet

 ## Events

 * Post